SpikeInterface/spikeinterface-gui/docs/source/views.rst

    * - Desktop (Qt)
      - Web (Panel)
-   * - .. image:: images/views/desktop/spikelist.png
+   * - .. image:: images/views/desktop/spikerate.png
           :width: 100%
-     - .. image:: images/views/web/spikelist.png
+     - .. image:: images/views/web/spikerate.png
           :width: 100%

 Merge View
 ----------

 This view allows you to compute potential merges between units based on their similarity or using the auto merge function.
-Select the method to use for merging units.
+Select the preset to use for merging units.
-The available methods are:
+The available presets are inherited from spikeinterface.
-- similarity: Computes the similarity between units based on their features.
-- automerge: uses the auto merge function in SpikeInterface to find potential merges.

 Click "Calculate merges" to compute the potential merges.
 When finished, the table will be populated with the potential merges.